“Global x Inclusive x Leadership ~ Shaping Passion & Ideas into plans: Creating New Values for Inclusive Community”

 - Language: English

-- Application starts from April 2019 (Registration will be closed when it reaches its capacity)
+- Accepting applications (Registration will be closed when it reaches its capacity)

 (include 2 nights stay at APU, reception, meals (except lunches), and materials.
 Transportation is not included.
 It is mandatory that all participants stay at APU)

 - Capacity: 35 people (First-come first-serve-basis)

 2019 WISE Summer Program aims to shape ideas into actionable project plans.
 Under the keywords “Global x Inclusive x Leadership,” we will work together to create an inclusive society where people from different background can maximize their potential.
 We all know that challenges we face everyday are closely connected to SDGs or social problems, that can turned into (social) business ideas.
 JSIE will provide opportunities to shape such ideas into plans through group work and to learn leadership styles to bring people in action.
 JSIE particularly focuses on the following points: